TanmayTiwari-1/Design-and-Analysis-of-Algorithms-DAA-/README.md

 Recursion occurs when a function calls itself to solve smaller versions of the same problem.

-Tower of Hanoi, Merge Sort, Strassen's algorithm, the defective-coin search, the k-sum combination enumeration in Lab-04, Quick Sort, Quickselect, Heap Sort's `heapify` routine in Lab-05, the FFT/IFFT recursion, and the divide-and-conquer reversal-sort merge step in Lab-06 are examples of recursive algorithms.
+Tower of Hanoi, Merge Sort, Strassen's algorithm, the defective-coin search, the k-sum combination enumeration in Lab-04, Quick Sort, Quickselect, Heap Sort's `heapify` routine in Lab-05, the FFT/IFFT recursion, the divide-and-conquer reversal-sort merge step in Lab-06, and the Frame–Stewart 4-peg Hanoi recursion in Lab-07 are examples of recursive algorithms.

 ---